‘20 Reasons To Exercise’ That Have Nothing To Do With How You Look!

-Tom and I were recently sitting around our patio table with some friends, and with a cup of tea and a slice of freshly baked banana loaf on the table, we found ourselves discussing the different advantages, beyond weight loss and aesthetics, for consistently exercising, no matter what age you are.
+Tom and I were recently sitting on the sofa with cups of tea in hand, discussing the different advantages, beyond weight loss and aesthetics, for consistently exercising, no matter what age you are.

 Here are 20 non-aesthetic but very practical and life-changing benefits to exercising, that we often take for granted, until they’re gone.

 - You will be able to tie up your shoelaces into your old age – this requires flexibility.

 - You will be able to lift your hold luggage above your head into the overhead compartments without assistance – this requires core strength.

 - Mental health – adults who participate in daily activity have a 20–30% lower risk of depression and dementia.